kabk/go2_2020-2021/README.md

 ## midi.js

 Minimal starting template for playing a midi instrument.
+This a node.js thing, and has a corresponding `package.json`.

+    $ npm install

+    $ node midi.js

 ## accordion\_center